Not so long ago, Melinda and Bill Gates announced they were getting a divorce after 27 years of marriage — and jaws everywhere dropped.

-Most states have some type of “no fault” divorce law, says Ken McRae, a family law and divorce attorney in Overland Park, Kansas.
+Most states have some type of “no fault” divorce law, says Ken McRae, a Kansas attorney.
 McRae tells Money Talks News that this means the court doesn’t concern itself with who caused the breakup.
 “As a result, an affair will not usually impact the division of assets or debts,” he says.

-7. The house is the biggest asset at stake
+7. The home is the biggest asset at stake

-Sometimes the value of vacation homes, individual retirement accounts and businesses exceed the value of primary residences.
+Sometimes the value of vacation homes, individual retirement accounts and businesses exceed the value of a primary residence.

 “It all depends on the people and how they spent, saved or invested their money,” says Wood.
 “Nothing should ever be taken for granted, and questions should always be asked and evaluations made.”